Vietnamese Americans in Boston

-There is a Vietnamese American population in Boston.
-As of 2012 Boston has the largest group of ethnic Vietnamese in the state.
+There is a large Vietnamese American population in Boston.
+As of 2012, Boston has the largest group of ethnic Vietnamese in Massachusetts.
 Other groups of Vietnamese are in Braintree, Chelsea, Everett, Lynn, Malden, Medford, Quincy, Randolph, Revere, and Weymouth.
 Vietnamese also live in more distant cities in the Boston combined statistical area and the area around Boston: Attleboro, Brockton, Fall River, Haverhill, Methuen, Lowell and Worcester.

 History

 After the Vietnam War ended in 1975, refugees from Vietnam settled amongst many states, one of which includes Boston.
 Many early refugees fled by boat due to fear of political persecution.
 These people are called Vietnamese Boat People.

 By 1992 some Vietnamese gangs were active in the Boston area.

 Demographics

 In 2000 there were 1,112 ethnic Vietnamese in Lynn, an increase by over 91% from the 1990 figures.
 The same year there were 876 ethnic Vietnamese in Malden, an increase by 187% from the 1990 figures.

 From the years 2015 to 2020, there has been a 6.81% increase in the Vietnamese population living in Massachusetts.
 According to data from the U.S. Census, Dorchester has the largest Vietnamese population in Massachusetts.There were 53,700 Vietnamese living in Boston in 2018.